-Farm household well-being.
 Farm families can allocate their time to a variety of activities, some of which earn them income and some of which do not.
 Since most of the income of most of the farm families comes from working off the farm, knowing both where families spend their time and where they earn their income provides policy makers with an understanding of the returns to farming compared to other activities of the household.

-Item 26a&b - Operator and Spouse Use of Time
+Items 30(a-b) - Operator and Spouse Use of Time

-Ask the respondent to report average hours per week for four different 3month periods.
+Ask the respondent to report average hours per week for four different 3-month periods.
 Because it can be difficult to recall how time was spent it helps the respondent if they are asked to recall the time for different periods of the year since farm tasks may vary seasonally.
 The operator should be able to approximate the average number of hours per week in each quarter because the quarters roughly correspond to the four seasons.
-Respondents may be more likely to accurately recall their work history when asked to do so on a weekly-average basis since they are used to considering work hours that way.
+Respondents may be more likely to accurately recall their work history when asked to do on a weekly-average basis since they are used to considering work hours that way.

 It may also help the respondent to account for how all of the time is spent in a typical week for each season.
-In Items 26a and 26b, since there are 24 hours in a day and 7 days in a week, the respondent should account for 168 hours per week, for a typical week in each of the 4 quarters.
-Item 26a(i) through 26a(v) should add up to 168 hours per week for each of the 4 quarters.
-If the operator is married, record hours for the spouse in Item 26b in a similar fashion.
-For their spouses, Item 26b(i) through 26b(v) should add up to 168 hours per week for each of the 4 quarters of time.
+In Items 30a and 30b, since there are 24 hours in a day and 7 days in a week, the respondent should account for 168 hours per week, for a typical week in each of the 4 quarters.
+Items 30a(i) through 30a(v) should add up to 168 hours per week for each of the 4 quarters.

+If the operator has a spouse, record hours for the spouse in Item 30b in a similar fashion.
+For their spouse, Items 30b(i) through 30b(v) should add up to 168 hours per week for each of the 4 quarters of time.

-Item 26a(i-ii) - Operator Farm/Ranch Work Hours
+Items 30a(i-ii) - Operator Farm/Ranch Work Hours